Academic Counseling Center

 UV Clubs, a branch of UVUSA, works with 100+ active clubs facilitating club success on campus.
 Many clubs are very active on campus and have received local, state, and national recognitions.

-By getting involved in a club or organization students have the opportunity to increase leadership, citizenship, and service skills that enhance Uvu and the community.
-Students meet new people, and most of all, have fun.
-For information on existing clubs and/or procedures for chartering a new club, look on the web www.uvu.edu/clubs, or contact the UV Clubs Office in SL 122.
+By getting involved in a club or organization students have the opportunity to increase leadership, citizenship, and service skills that enhance UVU and the community.
+Students meet new people, develop skill sets, and most of all, have fun.
+For information on existing clubs and/or procedures for chartering a new club, look on the web at uvu.edu/clubs, or contact the UV Clubs Office in SL 122.

 The Dean of Students is committed to providing a growth enhancing environment in which all Utah Valley University students learn and develop to their fullest potential.
 Student Life at Utah Valley University promotes the psychological, physical, intellectual, occupational, spiritual and ethical wellness of all students, engages students socially, encourages civic involvement, and provides opportunities for experiential learning, leadership, and wellness through collaboration with the campus and community.